leandromsales/consensys-nftcred/README.md

 This is a project developed as part of the interview process for a Senior Fullstack Enablement Engineer at Consensys.
 It consists of a PoC assignment for developing an NFT Collateralized Lending/Borrowing Platform using Consensys Products.
 This mono repository contains is organized as following:

 - [x] blockchain: smart contract project in Ethereum to handle the lending/borrowing dynamics.
 Read the README.md file for more details.
-- [x] web: backend and frontend implementation of the platform.
+- [x] services: backend and frontend implementation of the platform.
 Read the README.md file for more details.
 - [x] misc: contains misc files, such as my presentations during the interview process.

 ## Infrastructure: Deploy in AWS